studersi/test-4/Tutorial-07-README.md

 $>
 ```

-We now write these identifier keys to a file and use it to search the *error log* for matching rule violations, which we then immediately summarize in readable format.
+We now write these identifier keys to a file and use them to search the *error log* for matching rule violations, which we then immediately summarize in readable format.

 ```bash
 $> grep -E " 91 [0-9-]+$" labor-07-example-access.log | alreqid > ids-score-91